Preciousjagz/Capstone-Project-1/README.md

 # Capstone-Project-1
-This my first trail crating a resume for myself
+This my first trail creating a resume for myself